-- AMBICO flood resistant door and frame assemblies withstand hydrostatic pressure and include robust seal systems capable of minimizing water leakage.
+AMBICO flood resistant door and frame assemblies withstand hydrostatic pressure and include robust seal systems capable of minimizing water leakage.
 Assemblies are supplied in galvanized steel or stainless steel which offers extended life or for use in corrosive environments.

 Photograph: Extensive flooding from Tropical Storm Harvey in southeast Texas on Aug.
 31, 2017.
 Air National Guard.

 Passive flood protection protects a building without human intervention.
 This prevents damage that can occur before active measures can be taken.